 Maybe I need to remember exactly how many, and how great the ones that we already have really are.
 The latest label approval from Christian Moerlein looks like a great example of one of those beers that should be able to remind me.

 I’ve talked about Christian Moerlein’s select lager here before.
 It was a big step for what beer was in Cincinnati when it was released back in 1981.
 Not only did the beer help bring back a historical brand when Hudepohl released it, it also signaled a new era of brewing, even if it might have been a little ahead of its time in Cincinnati.
 The beer was about being easy drinking, refreshing and approachable, while not sacrificing on ingredients flavor or personality.
-Select Lager was a craft beer before that was a ‘thing’ in Cincinnati.
+Select Lager was a craft beer before that was a ‘thing’ in Cincinnati, or really in much of the country.

 It all brings us to this release.